Pittsburg/Bay Point station: History

-The station opened on December 7, 1996.
-Service was temporarily cut back to North Concord/Martinez station from March 16–21, 2016 (and at off-peak times until April 2) after electrical issues between the stations damaged a number of trains.
+The station was called West Pittsburg during planning.
+The name was changed to Pittsburg/Bay Point on January 14, 1994, while the station was under construction.
+It opened on December 7, 1996.

-BART began further service on the eBART line between Pittsburg/Bay Point and Antioch station on May 26, 2018.
+BART began service on the eBART line between Pittsburg/Bay Point and Antioch station on May 26, 2018.
 Unlike the rest of the BART system, the eBART extension uses small self-propelled diesel multiple unit (DMU) railcars, thus requiring a passenger transfer between the two different trains.
-A second island platform (with one track for eBART and one for conventional BART trains) was constructed 0.6 miles to the east of Pittsburg/Bay Point station, providing a cross-platform transfer for passengers continuing past the station.
-The transfer platform does not have street access, so passengers must ride a mainline BART train connecting the two platforms.
+A second island platform (with one track for eBART and one for conventional BART trains) was constructed 0.6 miles to the east of the original Pittsburg/Bay Point platform, providing a cross-platform transfer for passengers transferring at the station.
+The transfer platform does not have street access, so eBART passengers exiting at Pittsburg/Bay Point must ride a mainline BART train connecting the two platforms.

+On September 11, 2023, BART changed the frequencies of its services.
+Yellow Line mainline service was increased to 10-minute headways on weekdays, with every alternate train having an Antioch connection at Pittsburg/Bay Point.

 A 2018 study recommended a footbridge to the north side of the tracks — either from the fare lobby or the parking lot — to improve access from nearby residential areas.
 A ramp to supplement the often-broken elevator from parking lot to fare lobby was also recommended.
 An entrance from Bailey Road at the east end of the platform was deemed infeasible.
+As of 2024, BART anticipates soliciting a developer between 2029 and 2033 for transit-oriented development to replace surface parking at the station.